 - Finally, a reusable product to replace the disposable Soft Cup!
 We’ve been waiting for this for years and we’re happy to see Intimina has done it

 - Can work well for people who find that traditional menstrual cups don’t work for whatever reason.
 The Ziggy Cup works very differently, and sits right under the cervix, instead of low in the vaginal canal.

 - The capacity of 76 ml is astounding!
 Consider it if you have a very heavy period.

 Sounds like exactly what you need?
-You can check out the Intimina Ziggy Cup for yourself over on Amazon:
+You can check out the Intimina Ziggy Cup for yourself here

 - Some initial negative reviews over on Amazon.
 It’s a very new product so this is to be expected.